robertmuil/python-acpi/README.md

 ### Functions
 #### acpi.acpi()

 Response is list tuples of batteries.
-Each tuple includes battery name, status, battery level in percent, remaining time in seconds and strin uptime.
+Each tuple includes battery name, status, battery level in percent, remaining time in seconds and stringify remaining time.
-`

 ### Usage
 ``` python